Android Pay is here and easier to use than ever.

 In a fast-paced world, there are times when convenience is definitely key.
 Sometimes you only have a few minutes to dart into the corner store for that caffeine rush first thing in the morning, or you're already distracted.
 That's where having access to Android Pay right from your wrist comes in.
 With just a tap, you'll be able to pay for your purchases and continue about your day.
 For anyone who has accidentally left their wallet (or even their phone) at home, this is a serious boon.

 First thing's first, you'll want to launch the Android Pay app on your watch.
-As of right now, the only watch that has access to Android Pay is the LG Watch Sport.
-By default, the bottom side button will launch Android Pay, and even better, it doesn't need to be connected to your phone in order to make a payment.
+You can program one of your hardware buttons to launch Android Pay, and even better, it doesn't need to be connected to your phone in order to make a payment.
 If you're ready to pay with your default card, just place the top edge of your watch to the payment terminal.
 When the payment is accepted you'll feel a long vibration on your watch, and the payment terminal will likely also beep.

 Now, if you want to switch to one of your alternate cards, that's also easy to do.
 If you swipe up on your watch screen, it will reveal additional cards that you can choose from.
 These are the cards that have been entered and verified in the Android Pay app on your phone.
 If you want to switch to a new default card, tap on the card it view it, swipe up on the card, and then tap the blue bar with a check mark at the bottom.
 When it's time to delete a card follow the same steps, but instead of tapping the blue bar, swipe up one more time and then tap the trash can to delete that card.